About

 WHY ME, WHY WILDLIFE?

-I believe humans are not separate from nature but part of the entire ecosystem - which is why we feel the benefits of being out among nature, and its struggles, so deeply.
+Humans are not separate from nature, but an intrinsic part of it - which is why I believe we feel the benefits of being among nature, and its successes and struggles, so deeply.

-So I try my best to help wildlife out - and be close to it as often as I can.
-My allotment has wildlife specifically in mind; I visit wild spaces regularly; I stay educated by reading lots of natural history books; I march for nature, and sign every petition going.
-But it's never quite felt enough: it's all too easy to feel up against it as a wildlife lover, now more than ever.
+Like most lifelong nature lovers, I try my best to help it out - and be close to it - as often as I can.
+My allotment has wildlife specifically in mind; I visit wild spaces regularly; I read lots of natural history books; I regularly advocate for protections for our natural world, through marches and petitions.
+But it's never quite felt enough: it's all too easy to feel overwhelmed as a wildlife lover - now more than ever.
+Especially when it comes to red listed species.

 WHY RED LISTS?

-That's why my collection is designed to be a gentle klaxon call to wildlife and jewellery lovers just like you - so together we can open up those crucial conversations about our native species in new and unexpected places!
+So my jewellery collection is designed with this 'quiet revolution' in mind - a gentle, accessible klaxon call to wildlife and jewellery lovers just like you, to come together and open up those crucial conservation conversations in new and unexpected places!

-I could have made jewellery of any old animal - but I chose the UK's Red Listed species as my inspiration because they deserve to be seen, and because their needs are greatest.
+I could have made jewellery of any ole thing - but I chose the UK's Red Listed species as my inspiration because they need to be seen.
+And I chose jewellery as my medium, because many people prefer their activism to be subtle, elegant - and transportable!

 VEGAN-FRIENDLY, ETHICAL MATERIALS

-When I started making jewellery, I quickly noticed that many (albeit lovely and gifted!) 'smiths use beeswax, hides, cuttlefish powders, etc... in their jewellery making - and industry suppliers often promote these items.
+When I began making jewellery, I quickly noticed that many (albeit lovely and gifted!) 'smiths use beeswax, hides, cuttlefish powders, etc... in their jewellery making - and industry suppliers often promote these items to jewellers too.
 Animal-based gemstones like pearl or coral are also commonplace, with plastic-based inserts and sleeves showing up all too often.

-But I never use harmful, unsustainable products at home - and I don't intend to start in the workplace either!
+But I never use harmful, unsustainable products at home - and I don't intend to start in the workplace either - especially as an advocate for red listed wildlife!

-As a committed, long standing vegan, I don’t use any animal-based clothing, tools, adhesives, materials, or finishes in my work, ever.
+As a committed vegan, I don’t use any animal-based clothing, tools, adhesives, materials, or finishes in my work, ever.
 Everything I make, buy and use is completely vegan.

 ABOUT YOU!